 Each fellow receives a stipend of $5,000 for the eight weeks during the summer.

-Applications are being accepted until Sunday, April 2.
+Applications are not being accepted at this time.
 Applications should include the following items:

 When applying, please send all materials in one email with attachments as PDF or WORD documents, with your name on all documents and in the title of the attached files.

 Note that final candidates will be interviewed in early April and offers will be made on a rolling basis throughout April.
 If you will be off campus spring term, please make note of your plans in your cover letter.

 To apply for the program, Dartmouth students must be in active status and in good academic and disciplinary standing.
 We will not be able to consider any student required to be on campus for their sophomore summer, except for international students and varsity athletes who are already exempted from that program.

 No, as it will prevent full participation in the program.

 Yes, fellows typically work together Monday-Friday but the times and days may vary.

 The program runs for eight (8) weeks and will begin mid-June.